p2eengineering/kalp-studio-documentation/docs/Introduction/What-is-kalp-wallet.md

 ## Conclusion

 Kalp wallet is a comprehensive and secure cryptocurrency wallet service designed to meet the diverse needs of users and developers.
-With its support for Kalp blockchain network, various wallet types, and robust security features, Kalp wallet is well-positioned to provide a seamless and secure experience for managing digital assets.
+With its support for KALP DLT network, various wallet types, and robust security features, Kalp wallet is well-positioned to provide a seamless and secure experience for managing digital assets.